Tiverton Town F.C.: Stadium

-The club currently play at The Ian Moorcroft Stadium, Ladysmead, Bolham Road, Tiverton, Devon, EX16 6SG.
+The club currently play at The Slee Blackwell Solicitors Stadium, Ladysmead, Bolham Road, Tiverton, Devon, EX16 6SG.

 Opened in 1946, the ground has a capacity of 3,500, of which 520 is seated.

 As Tiverton Athletic, the club played its home games at the Athletic Ground, now known as Amory Park.
 The ground boasted a huge wooden pavilion with a seated veranda, which was quite extravagant for a non-league club in the 1910s.
 In 1921, Athletic were effectively evicted from their ground and moved to a local rugby pitch, Elm Field (aka "The Elms"), with the reformed rugby club taking their place at their old ground.
 The Elms housed a wooden 150-seat stand on one side, with grass banks behind the goals being the only other spectator zones.

 The Elms was virtually destroyed during World War II, meaning the club had to move, eventually relocating to Ladysmead.
 The club's record attendance of 3,000 came in the FA Cup first round, against Leyton Orient on 12 November 1994.
+After falling behind 1-0 Leyton Orient equalised.
+During the celebrations by the fans part of what appeared to be a freshly built wall collapsed and led to a lengthy delay.